 1st Violation:

-electronic device confiscated
+Electronic device confiscated; and

-electronic device picked up by the student after school
+Electronic device picked up by the student after school.

 2nd Violation:

-electronic device confiscated
+Electronic device confiscated; and

-parent or guardian required to pick up electronic device
+Parent or guardian required to pick up electronic device.

-The use of an electronic device which invades an individual’s personal privacy will result in suspension and referral to appropriate Law Enforcement Agencies.
+The use of an electronic device which invades an individual’s personal privacy will result in disciplinary action, up to and including suspension and/or expulsion and referral to appropriate law enforcement agencies.

 The use of an electronic device for the purpose of cheating will result in the loss of credit on the test or assignment, possible suspension, possible removal from the class and the loss of the privilege to use electronic devices at school for the remainder of the year.